 Chances are you will need every book on your list and you don’t want to be stuck days into the semester with no book.

-College classes are fast paced.
-A week without your book during the beginning of the semester can devastate you, especially in textbook heavy classes like math, foreign languages, etc. Sure, you can always catch up on reading, but you shouldn’t be spending your first few weeks playing catch up, you should be spending those weeks getting ahead.
+College classes are fast-paced.
+A week without your book at the beginning of the semester can devastate you, especially in textbook heavy classes like math, foreign languages, etc. Sure, you can always catch up on reading, but you shouldn’t be spending your first few weeks playing catch up, you should be spending those weeks getting ahead.

 So, yes, waiting to get your book is a possibility, but I am not sure if this is a possibility that I would personally go with myself.